RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### rel_edge_id

-    - a specific QEdge id of edges connected to both source nodes and target nodes in message KG (optional, otherwise all edges connected to both source nodes and target nodes in message KG are considered), eg. 'e01'
+    - A specific QEdge id of edges connected to both source nodes and target nodes in message KG (optional, otherwise all edges connected to both source nodes and target nodes in message KG are considered), eg. 'e01'

     - Acceptable input types: string.